Water Storage-How Much Do You Really Need

 Water Storage: How Much Do You Really Need?

-Today, it’s all about water storage, how much do you really need?
+Today, it’s all about water storage; how much do you need?
 It may not be a popular opinion, but I’m all for having stored water for emergency water storage.
 The truth is that you never know when natural disasters or human-made disasters will occur.
-The American Red Cross states that to be properly prepared we need one gallon per person per day.
+The American Red Cross states that to be adequately prepared, we need one gallon per person daily.
 I get thirsty just typing that statement.

-I really struggle when I think of families trying to survive a disaster with only one gallon per person per day.
-In a pinch, you may be ok for a couple of days, but for a longer period, I think that amount spells trouble.
+I struggle when I think of families trying to survive a disaster with only one gallon per person daily.
+You may be okay in a pinch for a couple of days, but I think that amount spells trouble for a more extended period.
 I strongly suggest you have four gallons of water storage per person per day.
-It’s a good idea to store drinkable water and potable water in case of a major disaster.
+It’s a good idea to store drinkable and potable water in case of a major disaster.

 Long-Term Water Storage

-I decided I needed to update this post based on all the talk about the drought here in the west and the history of floods in the eastern states.
-Here’s the deal, I can almost bet you we will need to share our water storage with a few neighbors, friends, or family that didn’t store quite enough for their family, besides just trying to get your family through the tough period.
+I decided I needed to update this post based on all the talk about the drought here in the West and the history of floods in the eastern states.
+Here’s the deal: I can almost bet you we will need to share our water storage with a few neighbors, friends, or family who didn’t store enough for their family, besides just trying to get your family through the challenging period.

-I received a comment from someone from a few years ago in Puerto Rico by the name of Maritza and I have to tell you her comment melted my heart.
+I received a comment from someone named Maritza a few years ago in Puerto Rico, and I have to tell you that her comment melted my heart.

-I just have to share it: “Hi I am from Puerto Rico and thanks to your advice I started both a food and water storage that allowed us as a family of 6 to endure Hurricane Maria’s aftermath.
+I have to share it: “Hi, I am from Puerto Rico, and thanks to your advice, I started a food and water storage plan that allowed us as a family of 6 to endure Hurricane Maria’s aftermath.
 Thank you so much for sharing your knowledge!!!”

 I have never met her, but I admire her tenacity to be prepared for the unexpected.
-I was answering her comment and the Ellen DeGeneres show was on TV featuring Ricky Martin who is also from Puerto Rico.
-He was showing the world how much the people living there needed so many items!
-What are the odds, I would have that show on at the very minute I was answering Maritza’s comment?
-If I ever have the chance to go there, I want to hug this amazing woman, Maritza!
-I want to talk to you about your emergency water supply and how much you really need to store.
+I was answering her comment, and the Ellen DeGeneres show was on TV featuring Ricky Martin, also from Puerto Rico.
+He showed the world how much the people there needed so many items!

 Please Store Water: Emergency Situation

 I’m assuming maybe people are now aware of how quickly water can’t be purchased in grocery stores once they hear about a pending storm or soon after it has passed by.
-WaterBricks and 4 WaterBricks
+WaterBricks and WaterBrick Spigot.

 WaterBricks for Water Storage

-I have several of these stored, even some under my guest bedroom queen bed.
+I used to store several of these under my guest bedroom queen bed.
 This gives you an idea of how to store some, and they also stack on each other to help save room.
+They are lined up against my bedroom wall in our new home.

-Each WaterBrick holds 3.5 gallons (the larger ones) and they weigh about 27 pounds each when filled with water.
-If you think about using these, they hold 3.5 gallons which is almost enough water storage for one person for the day.
+Each WaterBrick holds 3.5 gallons (the larger ones), weighing about 27 pounds each when filled with water.
+If you consider using these, they hold 3.5 gallons, almost enough water storage for one person daily.
 Do you have four people in your family?
 You need 16 of these for you to have coverage for four days.
-If you want seven days’ worth of water storage for four people you need 28 WaterBricks.
+If you want seven days’ worth of water storage for four people, you need 28 WaterBricks.

 Please remember to fill your containers with a lead-free hose if you fill them outside with your house faucet.
-Lead-Free Hose and use Water Preserver so you only have to rotate the water every five years.
-If you use bleach you need to rotate every six months.
-One 3.5-gallon WaterBrick unit needs 1/2 teaspoon of Water Preserver for each container.
+Use a lead-free hose and water preserver so you only have to rotate the water every five years.
+If you use household chlorine bleach, you need to rotate every six months.
+Be sure to use unscented bleach since the brands with scents included could have chemicals you don’t want in your drinking water.
+One 3.5-gallon WaterBrick unit needs 1/2 teaspoon of Water Preserver for each container and you’re good for five years!

-One major advantage to the Water Bricks is I can lift them without a lot of trouble.
-I found that 5-gallon containers were too heavy for me to move around easily.
-The 3.5-gallon units were ok, not that I could move them long-distance if full.
+One significant advantage to the Water Bricks is that I can lift them easily.
+I found that 5-gallon containers were too heavy to move around quickly.
+The 3.5-gallon units were okay, but I couldn’t move them long-distance without help if they were full.

 Barrels for Water Storage

-I recently saw some 55-gallon water barrels at a store in Hurricane, Utah for just under $40.00.
+I recently saw 55-gallon water barrels at a Hurricane, Utah, store for just under $40.00.
 That’s cheaper than I have seen in years.
-These need a bung to close the cap and a pump to pump the water out when water is needed.
+These need a bung to close the cap and a pump to pump the water out when water is needed during an emergency.
 BUNG and WATER PUMP

-Sometimes you can get some of these barrels at Walmart.
-You’ll also find them at Emergency Preparedness/Be Prepared, and Amazon.
+Sometimes, you can get some of these barrels at Walmart.
+They are also available at Emergency Preparedness/Be Prepared and Amazon.
 They are expensive online.
-Typically the bungs and pumps are right next to the barrels.
-You would use one full container of Water Preserver in each of these units.
+Typically, the bungs and pumps are located next to the barrels in the retail stores.
+You would use one full container of Water Preserver in each unit.

 Water Storage in Bottles